hfzSolutions/traitus/VOICE_INPUT_FEATURE.md

 4. **Edit and Send**:
    - Review and edit the transcribed text if needed
    - Tap the send button to send your message

+### Hold-to-Talk Mode

+1. **Switch to Hold-to-Talk**:
+   - Tap the microphone icon (🎤) to switch to hold-to-talk mode
+   - The input field will transform into a large "Hold to talk" button

+2. **Record Your Message**:
+   - Long-press and hold the "Hold to talk" button
+   - Speak your message while holding
+   - The button will show "Recording..." with a pulsing animation
+   - Your words will appear in real-time

+3. **Send Automatically**:
+   - Release the button to automatically send your message
+   - The message is sent immediately after release (no need to tap send)
+   - The hold-to-talk view stays open for your next message

+4. **Return to Text Input**:
+   - Tap the back arrow button (→) on the right side of the hold-to-talk button
+   - This returns you to standard text input mode

+### Smart Button Behavior

+- **Mic Button Visibility**: The mic button automatically hides when you start typing text
+- **Button Position**: Located on the right side of the input field, next to the plus/send button
+- **Smooth Animations**: All transitions use standard Material Design animations

 ## Technical Implementation